Flora Crockett: Personal life and family

 Crockett was born on April 27, 1892, in Grelton, Ohio.
-Her father was Malcolm Crockett (1852–1931) who owned and farmed 160 acres in Grelton, Ohio.
+Her father was Malcolm Crockett, who owned and farmed 160 acres in Grelton, Ohio.
 Relations of the family to which Davy Crockett belonged, the Crocketts were among the first settlers in northwest Ohio.
 Malcolm was a prominent member of the local community, working to improve its school and to achieve local infrastructure improvements.
 He organized, supervised, and taught in the Sunday school of the Methodist church to which he belonged.
-In 1881 he married Mary E. Wheaton (1855–1918) in Barre, Vermont.
+In 1881 he married Mary E. Wheaton in Barre, Vermont.
 She had graduated from the Barre Academy in 1873 and subsequently attended Oberlin College.
 After leaving Oberlin, and until she married, she taught school in Vermont, Minnesota, and Ohio.
-Crockett had four siblings, Edith Harriet (1885–1979), Annie May (1887–1932), George McDonald (1889–1951), and Pliny Wheaton (1895–1978).

 Raised on her family's farm, Crockett attended local schools and then Oberlin College, where she majored in art and mathematics, graduating in 1911.
 During the next three years she studied art at the Thomas Training School in Detroit, Michigan, and in 1915 became supervisor of art instruction in the public schools of Roslyn, Long Island, New York.
 While living in Roslyn, she met and in 1918 married the Italian-born sculptor, Edmondo Quattrocchi.
 The two moved to Paris in 1924, Edmondo to work on a World War I statue, and Crockett to serve as director of a school for war orphans in Poissy called L'École de Champfleury.
 A few years later she began to study at the Académie Moderne in Paris and a bit later became its director.
 In 1933, complaining of his drinking and womanizing, Crockett sued Quattrocchi for divorce, and four years later was granted her freedom.
 She returned to New York in 1937 taking an apartment at 233 West 14th Street where she lived most of the rest of her life.

 Until she retired in the mid-1960s, Crockett supported herself in a variety of occupations, including design, sales, engineering, teaching, and art administration.
 In the late 1930s she worked for the Federal Arts Project of the Works Projects Administration and during World War II and for some time thereafter she worked as an inspector of artillery parts in the Brooklyn Navy Yard.

-Crockett died in St. Vincent's hospital on July 31, 1979, and was buried in a family gravesite at Grelton Cemetery, Grelton, Ohio.
+Crockett died in St. Vincent's hospital on July 31, 1979.

-Other names used

-Crockett's birth name was Flora Eva Crockett.
-Her married name was Flora Quattrocchi.